StoneT2000/Dimensions/README.md

 ### Strong Recommendations

 In a production setting, it is strongly recommended to create a Dimension in `secureMode` to decrease the likelihood of user uploaded bot code of causing any significant harm to a server.
 By default, `secureMode` is set to false, but you will always get a warning about it.
-Setting it to true also requires you to run the code as root user.
-Note that running in secureMode requires you to be as root user, so you must run with `sudo`.
-More details on that [here](https://github.com/StoneT2000/Dimensions/wiki/Security)

-Agents for each match are spawned in a new child process of the main node process running the match or tournament.
-To help make it more fair, it is recommended not to simultaneously spawn more agents than the number the number of cores your computer has.
-Namely, if your matches each allow for 4 agents and your device has 16 cores, then it is recommended to run no more than 4 matches at a time.
+Setting it to true only requires you to install [Docker](https://www.docker.com/get-started).

 ## Plugins